-February 12th is the start of the Chinese New Year in 2023 was celebrated on January 22nd, heralding the year of the Tiger…people born in the year of the Tiger are known for being “brave, unpredictable and confident.”
+February 1st is the start of the Chinese New Year in 2023 was celebrated on January 22nd, heralding the year of the Tiger…people born in the year of the Tiger are known for being “brave, unpredictable and confident.”
 With that purpose, invite your friends and try these tasty little dumplings ‘Jiaozi’ that are traditionally made to welcome the Chinese New Year.
 Their shape resembling gold shoe-shaped ingots, an early form of Chinese currency, symbolize longevity and wealth.

 For the dough

 300g plain flour

 250g minced pork